EddyK28/PMD-Lua-Mod-Loader/README.md

 #### PokeMorph (RomFS/script/mods/PKIDset)
    Change your hero & partner Pokemon into anything, anything at all.
 Warning: this should not be used for regular gameplay (it messes up your stats).

+#### Nicknamer (RomFS/script/mods/Nicknamer)
+Lets you give nicknames to the Pokemon you've recruited.

 #### Example Mod (RomFS/script/mods/Example)
 It's an example for how to make a mod for this mod loader.
 What else can I say.
 &nbsp;